wmhilton-stoplight/platform-docs/4.-documentation/Sidebar/d.table-of-contents.md

 ## The Default Structure

-When the `toc.json` file is not present, the default structure is organized based on a few factors, such as the file type, but primarily follows the same alphanumeric ordering of the filesystem.
+When the `toc.json` file isn't present, the default structure is organized based on a few factors, such as the file type, but primarily follows the same alphanumeric ordering of the filesystem.

 ### Articles

 Markdown articles come first in the table of contents and are ordered alphabetically by their file path.
 The first directory is represented as a [divider](#dividers) and any directories after appear as [groups](#groups).

-- The Docs folder is flattened and is not represented in the table of contents.
+- The Docs folder is flattened and isn't represented in the table of contents.
 - Any articles located in the root of the project are sorted to the top.
 <!-- - If a `README.md` file exists, it is put in the first position.-->